The COSINE-100 Liquid Scintillator Veto System: Background Tagging Efficiency

 \section{Background Tagging Efficiency}

 The tagging efficiency is defined as the fraction of events tagged (vetoed) by the LS among all the triggered events in the crystals.
-In order to estimate the tagging efficiency of the LS system in COSINE-100, we count the event rates of the NaI(Tl) detectors with and without the LS veto requirement, as shown in Fig.~\ref{fig:spectrum}.
-The detectors realize a significant reduction in the background rate by requiring that no signal appear in the LS veto detector.
-The total tagging efficiency of six active crystals in the COSINE-100 system, which is calculated with the total number of LS-tagged events, is shown in Table.~\ref{tab:taggingEfficiencyTotal}, for 6--20 and 100--1500~keV energy regions.
-Two crystals, Crystal-5 and Crystal-8, are not shown due to their lower light yields and hence the higher energy thresholds (4~keV and 8~keV)~\cite{COSINE_detector}.
+In order to estimate the tagging efficiency of the LS system in COSINE-100, we measure the event rates of the NaI(Tl) detectors with and without the LS veto requirement, as shown in Figure~\ref{fig:spectrum_HE} and Figure~\ref{fig:spectrum_LE}.
+A significant reduction in the background rate of the NaI(Tl) detectors is realized by requiring that no signal be present in the LS veto detector.
+The total tagging efficiency of events coincident with the six active crystals in the COSINE-100 system, which is calculated using the total number of LS-tagged events, is shown in Table~\ref{tab:taggingEfficiencyTotal}, for 2--6, 6--20, and 100--1500~keV energy regions as representative regions.
+Two crystals, Crystal-5 and Crystal-8, are not shown due to their lower light yields and, hence, higher energy thresholds (4~keV and 8~keV)~\cite{COSINE_detector}.
 The total tagging efficiencies of the LS are between 10\% and 16\% in the low energy region and between 50\% and 62\% in the high energy region, for different crystals in the detector system.
-This can be clearly observed in Fig.~\ref{fig:spectrum} by comparing rates of the coincident events and the total events.
-The tagging efficiencies in the energy interval of 2--6~keV are higher than those in the 6--20~keV, which indicates that the efficiency of tagging $^{40}$K with LS is higher than that of the other components.
+This is clearly observed in Figure~\ref{fig:spectrum_HE} and Figure~\ref{fig:spectrum_LE} by comparing the rates of coincident events and total events.
+The higher tagging efficiency at high energies is because there is a relatively higher contribution from radioactive isotopes at higher energies, such as nuclei in the $^{238}$U and $^{232}$Th decay chain.
+The difference in the tagging efficiency between different crystals is mainly due to each crystal's different background compositions.
+The tagging efficiencies in the energy interval of 2--6~keV are higher than those in the 6--20~keV interval, which indicates that the tagging efficiency of $^{40}$K is higher than that of most other components.

-One of prominent backgrounds for dark matter searches with NaI(Tl) crystals is the internal $^{40}$K decay into $^{40}$Ar~\cite{BarbosaDeSouza:2017,COSINE_detector,COSINE_WIMP,ANAIS2014,ANAIS2016,SABRE}.
-This decay generates an X-ray at approximately 3.2~keV with a 1460~keV $\gamma$-ray.
-If the accompanying 1460~keV $\gamma$-ray escapes from the crystal, the event consists of a single 3.2~keV hit, which becomes a background in the region of interest for WIMP search.
-However, if we tag the escaping 1460~keV $\gamma$-ray with the LS veto detector, we can effectively reduce the low-energy contribution of the 3.2~keV X-ray in the NaI(Tl) crystal.
+One of the most prominent backgrounds for dark matter searches with NaI(Tl) crystals is the internal $^{40}$K decay to $^{40}$Ar~\cite{COSINE_detector,BarbosaDeSouza:2017,COSINE_WIMP,ANAIS2014,ANAIS2016,SABRE}.
+This decay generates an X-ray at approximately 3.2~keV with a 1,460~keV $\gamma$-ray.
+If the accompanying 1,460~keV $\gamma$-ray escapes from the crystal, the event consists of a single 3.2~keV deposition, which becomes a background in the region of interest for the WIMP search.
+However, if we tag the escaping 1,460~keV $\gamma$-ray with the LS veto detector, we can tag the 3.2~keV X-ray in the NaI(Tl) crystal as a non-WIMP event.